charnad/viktoras.de/source/_posts/2023-01-04-complexity-competence-ratio.md

     <img class="img-fluid" src="/img/posts/2023-01-04-complexity-competence-ratio/1-complexity-competence-matrix.svg" alt="Complexity/competence matrix">
 </div>

-Let me describe a small project I did years ago.
+Let me describe an example project from years ago.
 It started off as a one-file monitoring script, with hard-coded credentials, that just did the work.
 I didn't spend a lot of time and threw together what worked for me then.
-That would fit into top-left, low complexity and low competence.
+That would fit into top-middle - low complexity and average competence, a stable low-tech solution.
 The project proved itself to be very useful, so I refactored it, added a proper configuration file.
 With this, the project moved into top-middle state of average competence, but still maintaining low complexity.
 Over time, users liked the product and demanded more features.
 I added requested features, increasing the project complexity, but adhering to good coding practices and keeping the structure clean.
 The project moved into the middle cell, where it remained.

 I draw the following conclusions from this little story: